zedlopez/ifm/The Recipe Book.md

 For eating something not immediately to hand, see [Lollipop Guild].
 [Delicious, Delicious Rocks], conversely, adds a sanity check which prevents the player from automatically taking inedible things only to be told they can't be eaten.

 Inform does not normally simulate taste or digestion, but to provide foods with a range of flavours, see [Would you...?]; to make eating different foods affect the player differently, see [Stone], or for the extreme case of poisoning foods, [Candy].
-In **``mre``**, hunger causes the player problems unless they regularly find and eat food.
+In [MRE], hunger causes the player problems unless they regularly find and eat food.

 ### See Also